 You don't want what you're wearing to detract from what you're saying.
 An example of this would be wearing so much lipstick that it comes off all over your teeth.
 Or if your body glitters starts to decorate the dinner table.
 Here's what personal stylist Jules Sebastian told Yahoo:

 Find the balance.
 Don't over do it, but don't under-do it either.
 You want to look like you have put in a good effort for your date from top to toe.
 Remember, (hopefully) he'll spend most of his time looking at your face on your date, so don't let it be distracting in a bad way.

 9. Adjusting Yourself During The Date

 No matter how many hours you spent getting ready, you always run the risk of a wardrobe malfunction.
 We've all been there.
-But instead of pulling a boob scoop at the table, excuse yourself to readjust in the restroom.
+But instead of readjusting your outfit at the table, excuse yourself to do it in the restroom.
 Relationship mentor Yvonne Allen doled out this advice to Yahoo:

 Rather than panic, remember we are all human.
 If near a rest room, excuse yourself and do what you can to fix the problem.
 If it is something that is apparent or likely to cause you embarrassment, usually honesty can be the best policy.

 10. Wearing Something That Makes You Feel Like You Have To Suck It In

 Why put yourself through the misery of wearing an outfit that you know is too tight when you could be wearing something that you feel good in?
 Not only will you look better, but you'll also feel more at ease.
 Here's another tip that Yvonne Allen gave to Yahoo: "Wearing an outfit that is too tight or uncomfortable never makes good sense."
 First dates can be uncomfortable enough!

 This dress is simple, sweet, and a great option for a first date.
 Its cinched waist will give you some shape while the flowey skirt will give you some room to breath.